bluescarni/obake/doc/install.rst

 Visual Studio:

+* Due to various compiler issues, only MSVC 2019 is currently able to compile Piranha.
+* It is possible to use ``clang-cl`` to compile Piranha with earlier versions of MSVC (2017 and 2015).
+Be aware that the C++ library from MSVC 2015 is not fully standard-compliant, and as a result certain features in Piranha will be disabled when using MSVC 2015 (these occurrences are detailed in the API documentation).
 * When using Visual Studio, the Piranha library is compiled with the ``NOMINMAX`` definition and with the ``/permissive-`` compiler flag.